belladoreai/llama-tokenizer-js/README.md

 You can pass custom vocab and merge data to the tokenizer by instantiating it like this:

 ```
-import { llamaTokenizer } from 'llama-tokenizer-js'
+import { LlamaTokenizer } from 'llama-tokenizer-js'
 const tokenizer = new LlamaTokenizer(custom_vocab, custom_merge_data);
 ```